 Hvar, another Dalmatian island town, has become hip with a young, jet-set crowd drawn to its laid-back, beach-bum aura.
-Among Hvar's low-impact sights is a Benedictine convent whose sisters make lace from the agava (a cactus-like plant with broad, flat leaves).
+Among Hvar’s low-impact sights is a Benedictine convent whose sisters make lace from agava (a cactus-like plant with broad, flat leaves).
 First, they tease delicate threads out of the plant, then they wash, bleach, and dry them.
 Finally, the squinting nuns weave the threads into intricate lace designs.
-One sister proudly showed me a photo of the papal seal they made recently for the new pope.
+One sister proudly showed me a photo of the papal seal they made for the new pope.

 For an adventurous detour, head into Bosnia-Herzegovina.
 Harder hit by the recent war than Croatia, Bosnia-Herzegovina’s recovery has been slower.
 But one of its showpiece cities, Mostar, is ready to welcome visitors once again.
 Here at a crossroads of civilizations, minarets share the skyline with church steeples.
 During the Ottoman Turks’ centuries-long control of this region, many Slavic subjects converted to Islam.
 Still today, five times each day loudspeakers on minarets crackle to life, the call to prayer warbles through the streets, and Mostar’s Muslim residents flock into the mosques.